Denperidge-Redpencil/denperidge-redpencil.github.io/source/_posts/medium-thought-on-being-depressed-at-your-work.md

 ## Part 2: consequence
 Or, `a disservice`

 The above ignores one of my hardest symptoms is a bit of a wildcard.
 It does a disservice to how much stress has an effect on me.
-I wish I was exaggerating when I say that it has caused me to need to go to professionals.
+I wish I was exaggerating when I say that it has caused me to need to go to professionals in their fields.
 One condition I accrued during college was one that "only appears on people undergoing chemo-therapy or 60 years and older".
 At the time I was still eating consistently and healthy and everything.
 As of most recent, a different condition of which the strongest effect of it had laid dormant for over a *decade* has flared up again, causing a span of 3 days where I consistently could barely breathe or move.
+I'll feel guilty for my lack of performance and feel like I don't *deserve* to eat.

 So what do you do?
 Not work to avoid stress?

 I'm a perfectionist.
 One that likes to do all their work to get an empty queue.
 But this is impossible.
 As a programmer, code could always be optimised and new technologies always used.
 As an "artist", one word or frequency can always be changed.
 As an adult, there is always a chore to do.
 Even if I did not need to work to survive, I would go crazy from not working or creating in some capacity.

 ## Part 3: solution
 Or, `try?`

 My life is currently a bit of a juggling act.
 A meditation technique ~~that I swear I learned from a book and not a way more comparatively asinine location~~ that I use symbolises your brain as an anxious kitten to guide ~~no jokes about my name here~~.
 Contextualising that in my work-health balance, it is currently guiding my mind into work to get things done, and then guiding it away so I don't overtly stress.

+So, lets try, I guess.
+I'm restarting therapy.
+A psychiatrist appointments incoming.
+I'm contacting organisations to possibly help.

+Its worth a shot, right?

+*(To be updated)*